IQSeC-Lab/PQC_IoT/tutorial/mbedtls_install.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib
 ```

-When compiling code with mbedtls and oenssl use:
+When compiling code with mbedtls and openssl use:

 ```
 // This is for the client